2024-2025 Themed First Year Seminar & Learning Community Options

 COMM 1000 Public Speaking

 Psychology of Being a StudentDo you find psychology to be fascinating?
 Do you want to know more about how your brain is wired to learn, how motivation and mindset impact yoursuccess, and learn ways to maximize your learning based on sound psychological theories and practices?
-This course explores the connection betweenpsychology and learning, with an emphasis on helping you understand and improve upon how and why you learn the way you do.Psychology, Motivation, Positive MindsetTFYSAvailable
+This course explores the connection betweenpsychology and learning, with an emphasis on helping you understand and improve upon how and why you learn the way you do.Psychology, Motivation, Positive MindsetTFYSCLOSED

 Public and One HealthNew to college life?
 Interested in public health?
 This is the community for you!
 Students in this course will have the opportunity to connect more deeply with themselves and others while learning organizational and time management skills, how to take effective notes, study techniques, how to think critically, and practice setting (and achieving) goals.
 All readings and activities will be centrally themed around public health topics, including those of historical significance as well as current events.
-Students will also be introduced to available (and accessible) campus resources to aid in academic and personal growth and success.Public Health, One Health, Population Health, Health CareersLCPOAH 2100 Introduction to Public HealthPHIL 1030 Ethics for Health SciencesAvailable
+Students will also be introduced to available (and accessible) campus resources to aid in academic and personal growth and success.Public Health, One Health, Population Health, Health CareersLCPOAH 2100 Introduction to Public HealthPHIL 1030 Ethics for Health SciencesCLOSED

 Skills for Neurodivergent LearnersNavigating the college experience as a student with learning differences presents its own set of challenges and opportunities.
 This course, designed by the SKILL program at Auburn University, provides students with a variety of study strategies.
 Class discussions, activities, and assignments will familiarize students with campus resources for academic support while navigating the accommodation process through the Office of Accessibility.
 This class is open to neurodivergent learners whether or not they qualify for accommodations.